WellcomeIdeathon2023/Hypatia_Simple_Mental_Health_Modelling/README.md

 Our solution for the Wellcome Data Science Ideathon mental health challenge.
 This is your private repository for working on the challenges in the Wellcome Data Science Ideathon.

-This repository is maintained and monitored by Wellcome staff and will be made public after July 13 2023.
+This repository was originally maintained and monitored by Wellcome staff and will made public after July 13 2023.
-Feel free to create additional folders in this repository but please use the existing ones as follows:

-* `data` - Any data that is loaded from your scripts (excluding data scraped/downloaded from the web) should be uploaded to this folder.
-Simulated data should be reproducible.
+* `data`
+     ├── data.csv # data from two simulated participants
+     ├── data_notrialnum.csv # # data from two simulated participants, without trials numbers
+     ├── data_singular.csv # data from one single simulated participant
 * `code` - All code used as part of your solution should be uploaded this folder and is expected to be reproducible.
 * `results` - Final results, including presented slides and other content, should be uploaded to this folder.